pietmondrian.info |

 art explained by an artist

 First essay on Broadway Boogie Woogie (1987-1990).
-Published on the monthly magazine L'Architettura (September 1991). o>
+Published on the monthly magazine L'Architettura (September 1991). i >

 "An Explanation of Piet Mondrian's Oeuvre" (1987-2006).
-Book published by Associazione Culturale Nuova (2006). o>
+Book published by Associazione Culturale Nuova (2006).i >

-cultured personalities who welcomed these studies
+who welcomed these studies

 Michel Seuphor : an artist and poet; a good friend of Mondrian; they worked together in Paris during the 1920's.
 Seuphor wrote the first biography of the Dutch master in 1956.o>

-Bruno Zevi : an architect, critic and professor in history of architecture; a good friend of Frank Lloyd Wright. o>
+Bruno Zevi:an architect, critic and professor in history of architecture; a good friend of Frank Lloyd Wright.o>

 Joop M. Joosten : an art historian; research curator emeritus at the Stedelijk Museum, Amsterdam, co-author with Robert Welsh of the Catalogue Raisonée of Mondrian's oeuvre.
-Mr. Joosten wrote to Sciam: "I think the way you approach Mondrian's work is a substantial contribution to the exploration of the significance of Mondrian's work". o>
+Mr. Joosten wrote to Sciam: "I think the way you approach Mondrian's work is a substantial contribution to the exploration of the significance of Mondrian's work". >

-Jolanda Nigro-Covre : an art historian who wrote a book on Piet Mondrian and De Stijl (1990) among other books on modern art. o >
+Jolanda Nigro-Covre : an art historian who wrote a book on Piet Mondrian and De Stijl (1990) among other books on modern art.o>

-Wietse Coppes, curator for Mondrian and De Stijl Archives at the Netherlands Institute for Art History in Den Haag examined the materialSciam has sent to him and was so kind to answer.
-He will now receive a paper format of Sciam's studies on Mondrian.
+Wietse Coppes, curator for Mondrian and De Stijl Archives at the Netherlands Institute for Art History in Den Haag examined the material Sciam has sent to him and was so kind to answer. > He has received a paper format of Sciam's studies on Mondrian.

 the acknowledgement of some museums

-The National Gallery of Canada, Ottawa, has included a documentation of Sciam's studies in their digital archive. o> oo
+The National Gallery of Canada, Ottawa, has included a documentation of Sciam's studies in their digital archive.o> oo

-and the miserable reaction of some curators
+and the unusual reaction of some directors and curators

 Mondrian wrote: "A true critic can, simply by drawing upon the depths of his humanity and observing with purity, write about the new forms of art even without a knowledge of the working technique (...).
 But a true critic is somewhat rare."

-A museum director is very often someone whose main function is not much to improve the knowledge and understanding of art but, rather, to improve the number of visitors and increase the turnover of the company he works for.
-It is just enough to make visitors believe they have been part of a great event.
-Mr. Paolo Colombo, who used to manage the MAXXI in Rome, said once to me: "it does not matter whether the public really understands."
+A museum director is often someone whose main function is to improve the number of visitors and increase the turnover of the company he works for.
+It is just enough to make visitors believe they have been part of an event everybody is talking about.

 CG: I see but, nevertheless, people who manage museums have studied art history at universities.

-MS: This is correct and this is often the reason why they know everything about letters and dates but show limited abilities when it comes to see and explain painting for what painting really is, that is to say, the ability to express nature and life through meaningful relationship of forms and colors.
-When masterly used, such as in the case of Mondrian forms and colors can convey a great deal of content.
-Mr. Hans Janssen, who works for the Gemeentemuseum Den Haag, said he was not interseted in my studies because he found them "formalistic".
-I have asked what did Mondrian do thoughout his entire life if not translating life into forms and colors.
-No answer ever came.
+MS: This is correct and this is often the reason why they know everything about dates and letters but tend to show limited abilities when it comes to see and explain painting for what painting is and that is to say the ability to express nature and life through meaningful relationship of forms and colors.
+For many of them forms and colors are just not enough.

 CG: And you think the fact that they are paid with public money prevents them to be cultured people?